lexrex333/Herpes---Comp-Bio-Python-Pipeline-Project/README.md

 6. [Python Wrapper](

 #### 3. Add all downloaded data into your directory:
-I personally did this manually as I dragged the files from my file explorer and put them in my VSCode explorer.
+I personally did this manually as I dragged the files from my file explorer and put them in my VSCode explorer, directly into the PythonPipeline_Lexi_Avalos directory.

 #### 2. Python Wrapper
 You will need to download the [python wrapper] to run this pipeline.